 Action:

-Communicate your objectives and the impacts your methods will have, before, during and after each event through a combination of digital and on-site means, making sure to thank other stakeholders for their positive contributions.
+Communicate objectives and impacts before, during and after each event through digital and on-site means, and thank stakeholders for their positive contributions.

 Measuring your event against your sustainable objectives